Is USB C Faster than USB? What You Need to Know?

 Wide Compatibility

 USB-C consolidates multiple legacy connectors into one modern compact port.
 Virtually all newly manufactured smartphones, tablets, laptops, digital cameras, and related accessories now feature USB-C connectivity for both charging and syncing data by cable.
-The reversible plugs also provide convenient expansion ports on monitor hubs and docking stations.
+The reversible plugs also provide convenient expansion ports on monitor docking stations.

-What are USB-C Charging & Data Capabilities?
+What are USB-C Charging amp; Data Capabilities?

 USB-C represents a major leap forward for charging power delivery and data transfer speeds compared to earlier USB connections.